 - Picking or squeezing acne

-Take your teen to a dermatologist.
+Parents should take teens with serious acne problems to a dermatologist.
 A doctor will advise him on the best route to take in terms of prescription medication.
 He may be prescribe retinoids, which require your teen to avoid the sun or use a very strong sunscreen while his skin is healing so that he doesn’t end up with a severe sunburn.

 Adapalene is another topical prescription and must be applied with care.
 Keep the medication away from the eyes, mouth, and under the nose.
 Another option is isotretinoin, which comes in pill form and is for severe cystic acne.

-Try non-medication treatment options.
-Healthy eating nourishes the body, and consuming plenty of fresh fruits and vegetables can do wonders for skin.
+Don’t want to take medication to gain control over your acne?
+Simply eatting healthy foods can do wonders for skin.
 It is also recommended that teenagers drink 6-8 glasses of water daily and get 8-10 hours of sleep each night.
 Taking fish oil supplements has been shown to improve skin health, as well.

 Encourage your teenager to keep their hands away from their face as much as possible.
 Cell phones pressing up against the skin can also have detrimental effects, due to the oil and grime they collect from hands touching them and from their habitat at the bottom of purses or showed in pants pockets.